Why is Leonardo da Vinci so special?

 Leonardo da Vinci's immense talent and innovative thinking made him stand out as a weirdo in his time.
 But he remained true to himself, and his relentless pursuit of his passions and curiosities allowed him to create masterpieces in multiple fields.

-This inspired us to create a graphic in his honor, as we believe his nature perfectly embodies the philosophy of our brand.
+This inspired us to create a graphic in his honor, as we believe his nature perfectly embodies the philosophy of our graffiti and street art inspired brand for weirdos, outsiders, and misfits.
 Leonardo's boundless creativity, unique personality, and fearless pursuit of the unknown serve as a reminder to embrace our weirdness and trust in our talents.

 Despite being labeled as an eccentric oddball by his contemporaries, his boundless imagination and innovative ideas knew no bounds.
 With a relentless pursuit of his curiosities and a steadfast dedication to his talents, he left an indelible mark on the world that endures to this day.